mttmantovani/thesis-pandoc-markdown/source/qdlaser.md

 \gamma_\mathrm{eff}(\bar{A}) = - \frac{2 g}{\bar{A}}\ \mathrm{Re} [S_y^{(1)}(\bar{A})].
 $$

 ### Multistability analysis of the resonator

-From the equation of the nonlinear damping to the multistability; plot of nonlinear damping and stability diagram, comparison with numerical results.
+From the equation of the nonlinear damping to the multistability; plot of nonlinear damping and stability diagram, comparison with numerical results. @fig:qdlaser:stability.

 ## Detecting lasing and multistability with transport measurements